msergen/geospatial-analysis/README.md

 # Geospatial Analysis Project
+## Information
+This tool creates 1 to 5 day plans on a map for tourists visiting Istanbul, Turkey.
 ## Execution guide
 - Make sure you have Fiona and GDAL .whl files in the directory.
 - Initialize a virtual environment and activate it: